eaamankwah/Microsoft-AI-School/README.md

 09 -  Advanced Neural Network: Using the same dog dataset as in exercise 8, building on what we learnt before and trying different parameters for a network to try and improve performance.

 10 - Convolutional Neural Network : Training a CNN to recognise handwritten digits, using the MNIST digit dataset

+11 - Recurrent Neural Network: Implementing a LSTM RNN to generate new characters after learning from a large sample of text.